bfausten/basic_nn_mnist/README.md

 # basic_nn_mnist
-a basic neural network using only numpy
+a basic neural network.

+i use this for training git, conda environments and neural networks.